ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 ## Step 2.4 - See the attack

-You are a security operator in charge of an enterprise firewall in a larger cooperaiton.
+You are a security operator in charge of an enterprise firewall in a larger organization.
 You just found that a policy enforced by a Check Point Next Generation Firewall (NGFW), protecting your line of business applications, has been repeatedly violated.
 To showcase this, open the SmartConsole on your Windows workstation, access the Check Point management server and on the left side click on the **LOGS & MONITOR** tab.
 A new window opens, offering you two choices: **Audit Logs** and **Logs**.
 Click on **Logs** to get to the actual view of the logs:

+>**Check Point NGFW Credentials**
+>
+> Username: `admin`
+> Password: `admin123`
+>

 ![Check Point logs view, violation logs](images/smartconsole_violation_logs.png)